rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 1. A RabbitMQ cluster with an odd number of nodes.
 A minimum of 3 nodes in the RabbitMQ cluster is required for high availability.
 2. The Management plugin should be running on at least one node.
 It is used to export/import definitions for a single host, which simplifies definitions cleanup. (`rabbitmqadmin` CLI command is also using the plugin behind the scenes).
-3. To quickly move (shovel) the backlog of original queues to the new queues, enable the [Shovel plugin](https://www.rabbitmq.com/shovel.html).
+3. To quickly move (shovel) the backlog of original queues to the new queues, enable the .
+The [Shovel plugin](https://www.rabbitmq.com/shovel.html) can be used to move the backlog of original messages to the new queues.
+Shovels can be created programmatically using a HTTP API extension or using the RabbitMQ Management UI.

 ## <a id="migrate-the-queues-by-virtual-host" class="anchor" href="#migrate-the-queues-by-virtual-host">Migrate the Queues by Virtual Host</a>